PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/key-vault-managed-identity.md

 ### Get certificate from your vault in Node.js

-Using [Azure Key Vault JavaScript SDK](/javascript/api/overview/azure/keyvault-certificates-readme?view=azure-node-latest), we can fetch the certificate we've uploaded in the previous step.
-During development, Azure **Key Vault JavaScript SDK** grabs the required access token from the local environment using VS Code's context, via [@azure/identity](/javascript/api/overview/azure/identity-readme?view=azure-node-latest) package.
+Using [Azure Key Vault JavaScript SDK](/javascript/api/overview/azure/keyvault-certificates-readme), we can fetch the certificate we've uploaded in the previous step.
+During development, Azure **Key Vault JavaScript SDK** grabs the required access token from the local environment using VS Code's context, via [@azure/identity](/javascript/api/overview/azure/identity-readme) package.
 To do this, you'll need to be signed in to Azure.

-First, [download and install](https://docs.microsoft.com/cli/azure/install-azure-cli) **Azure CLI**.
+First, download and install [Azure CLI](/cli/azure/install-azure-cli).
 This should add **Azure CLI** to system path.
 Re-launch VS Code and **Azure CLI** should be available in VS Code [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal).
 Then, type the following to sign-in:

 ```console
 az login --tenant YOUR_TENANT_ID
 ```

-Once authenticated, [@azure/identity](/javascript/api/overview/azure/identity-readme?view=azure-node-latest) package can access the Azure Key Vault as shown below:
+Once authenticated, [@azure/identity](/javascript/api/overview/azure/identity-readme) package can access the Azure Key Vault as shown below:

 ```JavaScript